Customer Service

 So how to write that brilliant knowledge base article eventually?
-We are ready to reveal to you 8 easy steps that will leave your customers questionless.
+We tell you how!

 Written by Tetiana Shataieva

-You’ve probably read the title and thought: “Article that answers EVERY question – are you kidding me?”
-Actually, we are not.
+You’ve probably read the title and thought: “What is, in fact, a well-oiled article?
+Is it even the case for help centers?”
+Actually, it is.
 With comprehensive actionable content and inner links that lead to additional relevant posts, a reader will have no further questions after reading your text.

-Interested?
-In this blog post, we will provide you with 8 steps that can help you to create a successful knowledge base article.
+In this blog post, we will provide you with 5 steps that can help you to create a successful knowledge base article.

 What is a knowledge base article?

-In short, a knowledge base article is a piece of detailed helpful information that you can immediately apply.
-It usually features a set of step-by-step instructions about a product to guide users or to help them solve common problems.
-We call it an ‘article’, however it doesn’t necessarily have to be written.
+In short, this is a piece of detailed helpful information that you can immediately apply.
+It usually features a step-by-step guide about a product to teach users something or to help them solve common problems.
+We call it an ‘article’, however, it doesn’t necessarily have to be written.
 You can share video guides, images, or infographics to demonstrate your point.

 Why is creating effective knowledge base articles tough?

-Firstly, in knowledge base articles, you need to talk about complex things in simple language.
+Firstly, you need to talk about complex things in simple language.
 Recall that famous quote from Einstein saying: “If you can’t explain it to a six-year-old, you don’t understand it yourself.”
-To describe multistage instructions for installing or configuring the software clearly, the author must themselves know the product from head to toe.
+To describe multistage instructions for installing or configuring the software clearly, a subject-matter expert must know the product from head to toe.
 And not every member of any team can boast of this.

 Secondly, knowledge base content should speak to a range of different people, from complete beginners in tech to geeks and experts.
-While using simple language, it can’t sound like you are talking to dummies.
+While using simple language, it can’t sound like you are talking to dummies yet providing a quick solution to them.
 For instance, if you’re writing about knowledge base settings for SEO, skip the SEO definition.
-In this case, assume that readers already know it, since they are looking for settings instructions.
+In this case, assume that readers already know it, since they are looking for setting instructions.

 Thirdly, the knowledge base has to cover all possible topics – anything that your customers may need help with or issues that they might run into.
 To do that, companies usually start with in-depth research of any road bumps on a customer journey.
 Also, they take into account FAQs.